United Nations (1976 to 2009)

 Remembering the UN Precinct along First Avenue in Manhattan

 In July 2008 I was asked by the UNSG, acting as his Special Envoy, to attempt to end the civil war in Niger.
-In the course of that assignment, my assistant, Louis Guay, and I were kidnapped by Al Qaeda in the Islamic Maghreb on 14 December 2008 and held captive for 130 days in the Sahara Desert.
-We were released in late April 2009, and in May, Mary and I called on Secretary General Ban Ki-moon at UN headquarters in New York to express our appreciation for the support and assistance he had extended to my family during this ordeal.
+In the course of that assignment, my assistant, Louis Guay, and I were kidnapped by Al Qaeda in the Islamic Maghreb on 14 December 2008 and held captive for four and a half months in the Sahara Desert.
+We were released in late April 2009, and in May, Mary and I called on Secretary General Ban Ki-moon at UN headquarters in New York to express our appreciation for the support and assistance he had extended to my family during that ordeal.
+I subsequently wrote “A Season in Hell: my 130 days in the Sahara with Al Qaeda” about that experience